kyverno/website/content/en/docs/Writing policies/verify-images/notary/_index.md

 weight: 10
 ---

-Notary (https://notaryproject.dev/) is a CNCF project that provides a specification and tooling for securing software supply chains.
+[Notary](https://notaryproject.dev/) is a CNCF project that provides a specification and tooling for securing software supply chains.

 The [Notation CLI](https://github.com/notaryproject/notation) can be used to sign images and attestations in a CI/CD pipeline.
-This quickstart guide provides a complete example of siging and verifying a container image using Notation: https://notaryproject.dev/docs/quickstart/.
+A quick start guide providing a complete example of signing and verifying a container image using Notation can be found [here](https://notaryproject.dev/docs/quickstart/).

-The Notation CLI can also be used to inspect details of the container image signature:
+The Notation CLI can also be used to inspect details of the container image signature.

 ```sh
 notation inspect ghcr.io/kyverno/test-verify-image@sha256:b31bfb4d0213f254d361e0079deaaebefa4f82ba7aa76ef82e90b4935ad5b105